amaurijp/aRIX/README.md

 ---

-## After Corpus Processing: Search Routines
+## After Corpus Processing: Search and Extraction Routines

 After corpus processing, **search routines** can be set to identify and extract relevant information from the corpus.
 Each field present in `.../Settings/SE_inputs.csv` is described below: